➡️Jump to Recipe⬅️

-- 2-3 tbsp extra virgin olive oil (more if needed)
+- 2-3 tbsp olive oil more if needed

 - 1 clove garlic

 - sea salt & pepper to taste

-- Pull leaves from stems and add to food processor.
+- Pull leaves of herbs from stems and add leaves to food processor.

 - Scoop avocado into food processor and add 2 tbsp of olive oil along with rest of ingredients.

 - Pulse until it becomes a paste and leaves are broken down.